kuck1u/va-check-old-password/readme.txt

 == Changelog ==

 = 1.0.1 =
-* [Fixed] A bug that confirmed the old password when creating a new user..
+* [Fixed] A bug that confirmed the old password when creating a new user.

 = 1.0.0 =
 * First public release.